donaldRwilliams/BGGM/README.md

 Note that all the effects are now positive (i.e., the color green).

 To date, the conditional independence structure of personality has not been directly assessed.
-Let us examine for which relations there is evidence for the null hypothesis.
+Let us examine for which relations there is evidence for the null hypothesis:

 ``` r
 # select the network (threshold of 3; two-sided)